mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/installation.rst

    are built for the lowest-common denominator.
 -  You will be getting all the bug fixes as soon as possible as well.
--  You can help the developers by giving us your feedback on features as they are being developed and you can test bug fixes for us.
+-  You can help the developers by giving us your feedback on features as they are being developed, and you can test bug fixes for us.
 This is hugely important, which is why our regular testers get their name in the about box just like developers.